khairulanwar-mohdraya/CodedUIAutomation/README.md

 To generate the test result documentation, LivingDoc command-line tool is used or integration with the build process (like a post-build event in Visual Studio) to transform the SpecFlow feature files and test results into LivingDoc HTML documentation.

+**How to run test using CLI**
+1) Build the solution and go to the solution build folder path to run below command:

+   dotnet test application.dll -l console -v detailed

+2) After the test run is completed, check **TestExecution.json** file is generated in the build folder path

+3) Run the below command to generate the Test result in HTML.

+livingdoc feature-folder C:\sources\UITestAutomation\App\ -t C:\sources\UITestAutomation\App\bin\UAT\net7.0\TestExecution.json --output C:\sources\UITestAutomation\TestResults\TestAutomationResults.html

+4) Open the TestAutomationResults.html in the folder path